 Another key issue is the application of steel products in sustainable development.
 LCAs enable the industry to pursue a dialogue with customers to help improve the range of steel products available to them, thereby helping them to design steel-containing products that meet their environmental requirements.

 The LCI Study has resulted in the creation of a database that contains a vast inventory of data, and the development of a method of analysis that is state-of-the-art in terms of data quality, rigour, broad coverage and adherence to the ISO Standards for LCA (ISO 14040 series).
-Data is made available to worldsteel member companies, but the full database is held by worldsteel, and will be regularly added to and updated as appropriate.
+Data is made available to worldsteel member companies, but the full database is held by worldsteel, and will be regularly added to and updated on an annual basis.

 However, one of the important aims of the study is to provide data to enable LCA studies of steel-containing products.
-To this end, third parties undertaking such studies can obtain data from the inventory from worldsteel by filling in the request form or directly in the GaBi software. worldsteel is working with other software providers such as SimaPro to make the data more widely available.
+To this end, third parties undertaking such studies can obtain data from the inventory free of charge from worldsteel or directly in the GaBi and SimaPro LCA software tools.